The 70 best Android apps in 2020: Get the best from your phone

 We’ve listed the best Android apps any phone could want, sorted by type from social and entertainment to fitness and travel apps.
 You may notice that there are no games on the list.
 That’s not an oversight, it’s because we have the best Android games listed elsewhere.
 To be clear, we’re not saying you should download every one of these – it’s just that, if an app sounds appealing, it shouldn’t disappoint.

 1. Google Opinion Rewards (free – and actually earns you money!)

 While many are free, some of the best Android apps in this list require you to pay actual money.
 If you’re a skinflint, that’s a problem, which is why you should definitely have Google Opinion Rewards installed.

 Complete short surveys for Google and you’ll be given credit to spend on the store.
 Sometimes that could be 50 cents per survey, sometimes, only 10 cents, but it all adds up and no survey takes longer than a minute or two.
 Seriously, download this now.

 2. Gboard – the Google keyboard (Free)

 Ditch your stock keyboard.
 This is the ultimate

 Gboard is the ultimate keyboard for Android.
-That’s partly because its borrowed the best features from elsewhere – Glide Typing is remarkably similar to Swype for example – but it’s more than that.
+That’s partly because it borrowed the best features from elsewhere – Glide Typing is remarkably similar to Swype for example – but it’s more than that.
 Google search is built right into it, meaning that wherever you in Android you can quickly search for things.
-Someone wants to know where you’re meeting?
+Does someone want to know where you’re meeting?
 Get the address without leaving the chat window.
-Want to drop a GIF in to show your frustrating at Googling on their behalf?
+Want to drop a GIF in to show your frustration at Googling on their behalf?
 Google a GIF and send it right back…

 Voice typing and keyboard themes really round off the package.
 It’s hard to imagine using anything else, for me.